Alcohol Withdrawal & Detox: Symptoms, Timeline & Treatment

 - There is help available if they develop serious complications, such as DTs or seizures, and can’t help themselves

-When people develop seizures or DTs, they can’t help themselves, so having capable and informed help nearby is essential.
+People who develop seizures or DTs can’t help themselves, so having capable and informed help nearby is essential.

 Finding a Detox Center

-It is important to find a detox center that has the expertise and experience to assess and treat withdrawal from alcohol use as well as addressing any co-occurring substance use or mental health disorders.
-It is also wise to consider a facility that has treatment facilities so that individuals can transition smoothly into treatment for their AUD following successful medical detox.
+It is important to find a medical detox center with the expertise and experience to assess and treat withdrawal from alcohol use and address any co-occurring substance use or mental health disorders.
+It is also wise to consider a facility with multiple treatment programs so individuals can transition smoothly into treatment for their AUD following a successful medical detox.

 To find a detox center, you can:

 Bhat, Pookala, et al. “Alcoholic hallucinosis.”
 Industrial Psychiatry Journal.
 July-December 2012.
 Accessed July 3, 2019.